gratianlup/temp/docs/assembly-view.md

 [![Profiling UI screenshot](img/assembly-marking_1235x202.png)](img/assembly-marking_1235x202.png){:target="_blank"}

 - the *Time (%)* column displays the instruction's execution time percentage relative to the total function execution time.
-The column style can be changed in the Assembly options.
+The column style can be changed in the [Assembly options](#view-options).
 - the *Time (ms)* column displays the instruction's execution time value.
-The time unit and column style can be changed in the Assembly options.
+The time unit and column style can be changed in the [Assembly options](#view-options)..
 - the instruction background is colored based on its execution time - the slowest instruction has a red color, next slowest orange, then shades of yellow.
 The instruction location is also marked in the vertical text scrollbar.
 - the three slowest instructions also have a flame icon in the *Time (%)* column using the same color coding.